 The Kauai North Shore Community Foundation created the Fit Fund to give grants to other non-profits that enhance the fitness and health for residents of the north shore of Kauai.
-Applications are now closed for the 2019 Fit Fund – stay tuned as we announce the winners.
+The recipients of the 2019 Fit Fund are:

 To be considered for the Fit Fund, organizations must be classified by the IRS as a tax-exempt nonprofit charity under section 501(c)(3), or structured as a public school or other public program.